vinaysemwal/organizer-dashboard/dashboard/README.md

     The application uses kafka streams for stream processing the topics that registration module will produce.

     The SSE endpoint will be dashboard/stream/groups.

+iii.
+Woork In Progress
+    a. angular component for the frontend
+    b.
+CDC module for feeding the initial kafka topic